ClaudioESSilva/claudioessilva.github.io/content/post/2020-05-20-refresh-databases-that-belongs-to-availability-group-using-dbatools.md

 <ul>
 <li>With some changes you can put it to work with Availability Groups with more than 2 nodes.
 The failover and the set dbowner part is the one that is being done just having 2 nodes in mind. </li>
 <li>If you have huge databases and automatic seeding is not an option for you, you may want to leverage on the backup/restore process.
-Take a look on the <a href="https://docs.dbatools.io/#Add-DbaAgDatabase">Add-DbaAgDatabase</a> command docs (look to `-SharedPath` parameter along with `-SeedingMode Manual`)</li>
+Take a look on the [Add-DbaAgDatabase](https://docs.dbatools.io/#Add-DbaAgDatabase) command docs (look to `-SharedPath` parameter along with `-SeedingMode Manual`)</li>
 </ul>

 <h2>The script</h2>